amrit-sahoo/GoogleMap/README.md

 ## Note
 * App is tested only on Android device.
 * Map marker currently doesn't work due to invalid API key.
-* To test map marker change the API key in AndroidManifest.xml located in android/app/src/main and rebuild
+* To test marker change the API key in AndroidManifest.xml located in android/app/src/main and rebuild